coelloclaudio-creator/claudio_itam_hackathon2025/README.md

 ### LinkedIn: www.linkedin.com/in/claudiocoello
 ### Contact me at coelloclaudio@gmail.com
-### Data Science student and the University of Florida.
+### Data Science student at the University of Florida.

 # Order of tasks performed: